This is video number two in our video series on how to sell software to businesses, where we dive into the subject of reaching out.

 Finding Contacts

-Buying contacts can be quicker but the main downside is that by the time contacts get added to a database and then purchased by you, it is very likely that a major portion of the leads you purchase are old and outdated.
-LinkedIn is different from that in that it is some of the most up-to-date contact information available because contacts are responsible for keeping their information updated.
+Buying contacts can be quicker, but the main downside is that by the time contacts are added to a database and then purchased by you, it is very likely that a significant portion of the leads you purchase are outdated.
+LinkedIn is different from that in that it is one of the most up-to-date contact information available because contacts are responsible for keeping their information updated.

 Prospecting Cadence